xaviserrag/react_reflux_boilerplate/README.md

 ## Using flux architecture with Reflux

-* run npm install to start developing
+> run npm install to start developing

+# Click competition game

+## Estructure
+We are gonna use